sensu-plugins/documentation/development/getting_started.md

 #### Trello

-There is a public Trello [organization](https://trello.com/sensuplugins) that have several boards used for communicating various project wide items.
-This is still a thought process but it works for now.
+There is a public Trello [organization](https://trello.com/sensuplugins) that has several boards used for communicating various project wide items.
+This is still a work in progress but it works for now.
 Ideas are always welcome, join a board and open a card.

 #### [sensu-plugin.github.io](http://sensu-plugins.github.io/)

-This is our temporary home time a more robust one can be created.
+This is our temporary home until a more robust one can be created.

 ### Policies

 This is a volunteer project and as such contributors are free to come and go.
-No one is required to do any amount of work to continue as a contributors, some days you may do a ton of work or you may be in vacation or doing a job that pays the bills for a few weeks.
+No one is required to do any amount of work to continue as a contributor, some days you may do a ton of work or you may be on vacation or doing something that pays the bills for a few weeks.
 No worries.

 **Organization access**